Jukebox History 1914-1933

 models leading to the David-Discophone and the legendary Goliath-Discophone models manufactured in

-the late 1940s and the first half of the 1950s.
-The company, Atelier Eich alias
+the late forties and the first half of the fifties.
+The company, Atelier Eich

 pianos, and orchestrions, first at Zaaimanstraat in